 About Animal Services

-The Animal Services Department is responsible for the control of dangerous dogs, rabies, operation of the animal shelter and protection of animals from illegal treatment.
+The Animal Services Department is responsible for the control of dangerous dogs, rabies, operation of animal shelter and protection of animals from illegal treatment.

 What We Do